hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 Sure. <span style='font-family:Menlo, Courier, monospace'>=nil;</span> DBMS
-project of ours ([https://dbms.nil.foundation](https://dbms.nil.foundation)) is a database management system capable of handling fault-tolerant replicating clusters.
-And when I'm talking about fault-tolerant replicating clusters, I'm talking about existing protocols as well.
+project of ours ([https://dbms.nil.foundation](https://dbms.nil.foundation)) is a database management system capable of handling fault-tolerant replication-enabled clusters.
+And when I'm talking about such clusters, I'm talking about existing protocols (e.g. Bitcoin, or Eth, or whatever) as well.

 ## How?